Scandal-UK/QuickCompare/ReadMe.md

 ### Database SQL queries

 The SQL queries are located in the folder DatabaseSchema/Queries.
-These have been written for backwards-compatibility with SQL Server 2000.
+These have been written for backwards-compatibility with SQL Server 2000, while also utilising the features of new versions.

 The queries do not require special permission for the master database and have minimal impact on database performance, even during busy periods.